Obstructing Lagrangian concordance for closures of 3-braids: Introduction

 \subsection{Acknowledgements}

-The author thanks Roger Casals, Orsola Capovilla-Searle, Jonathan Evans, Yank{\i} Lekili, Steven Sivek, Laura Starkston and Shea Vela-Vick for their helpful insights and conversations.
+The author thanks Roger Casals, Orsola Capovilla-Searle, Jonathan Evans, Yank{\i} Lekili, Steven Sivek, Laura Starkston, Shea Vela-Vick, No\'emie Legout, and Russell Avdek for their helpful insights and conversations.
 This research was supported by the Engineering and Physical Sciences Research Council [EP/L015234/1], the EPSRC Centre for Doctoral Training in Geometry and Number Theory (The London School of Geometry and Number Theory), University College London, and by Louisiana State University.